This website uses cookies

 • Raw data

-When an item is requested, Memcached validates its expiration time to see if the item is still valid before replying to the request.
-If a cache is not present, it sends the request to the database to process and store the result as an item.
+When an item is requested, Memcached validates its expiration time to see if it is still valid before replying to the request.
+If the cache is absent, it sends the request to the database to process and store the result as an item.
+If a server becomes out of memory, it looks and replaces the expired items.
+If there’s still any need for information, Memcached looks for the items not requested for a particular period.
+By this, it keeps more recently requested information in dynamic memory.

-At a high-level Memcached work as follows:
+At a high level, Memcached works as follows:

 2. Two possible outputs: